 As a truly isolated island, camping on North Manitou Island offers visitors an authentic escape; exploring the island’s abandoned cemetery, orchards and homes transports campers to a world that predates modernity.

 Aside from North and South Manitou Islands, visitors can backcountry camp on the Sleeping Bear Dunes mainland at two small campgrounds:

 - White Pine Backcountry Camp is located a half-mile east of Lake Michigan near the Platte River Campground, where camping permits can be bought.
 Access the site via the Platte Plains Trail: it’s about a 2-mile walk from either the Platte River Campground or the Platte Plains Trail’s trailhead.
-This camp has only 6 sites, 1 communal fire ring, and no potable water—water can be retrieved from Lake Michigan and must be treated.
+This camp has only six sites, one communal fire ring and no potable water—water can be retrieved from Lake Michigan and must be treated.

 - Valley View Backcountry Camp is located off of M22 near the Homestead Resort; purchase permits at DH Day Campground and drive south of M22 to Westman Rd, take a quick left onto Hyland, then a quick right to a trailhead that leads to the camp.
 From the trailhead, the grounds are about 1.5 miles to the north.
 5 sites, no water (haul your own), 2 communal rings and a pit toilet.

 There are a number of private campgrounds located near the Sleeping Bear Dunes Lakeshore; here are a few of our favorites:

 - Indigo Bluffs Motorcoach Resort near Empire offers both upscale and more modest accommodations for those traveling by RV; with an on-site pool and playground and proximity to the Lakeshore (less than 10 minutes away from every Dunes attraction), you may want to just buy a lot at Indigo Bluffs.
 Call 231.326.5050 or visit IndigoBluffs.com.